raythree/consolelogger/README.md

 2/17/2016 8:30:33 AM: INFO: category1: An info message from category1
 2/17/2016 8:30:33 AM: DEBUG: category2: A debug message from category2
 ```
+**NOTE:** If using in the browser for console debugging all file configuration is disabled, just pass logging options to the `configure` method.

 ## Configuration Options